 If the court approves of the parenting plan, it will go into place.
 In situations where parents cannot agree to a parenting plan, then the court will allocate parental responsibilities.
 A Brookfield family lawyer can speak with you about developing a parenting plan.

 To learn more about the allocation of parental responsibilities in Illinois or to obtain assistance with your case, an experienced Brookfield family law attorney can help.
-An advocate at Arami Law Office can speak with you today.
-Contact Arami Law Office to learn more about the services we provide.
+An advocate at Arami Law can speak with you today.
+Contact Arami Law to learn more about the services we provide.

 How did we do?